chelsea-designs/first-milestone/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to easily understand the main services of the website and learn more about the business.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find information about their services.
+        2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to look for previous work to see their quality of work.
+        3. As a First Time Visitor, I want to establish trust with the brand.
-        4. As a First Time Visitor, I want to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. As a Returning Visitor, I want to look for previous work to see their quality of work.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a Returning Visitor, I want to find the best way to get in contact with the business with any questions I may have.
-        3. As a Returning Visitor, I want to find community links.

-    -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 -   ### Design
     -   #### Colour Scheme